 McCracken Family Foundation Scholarship

 The McCracken Family Foundation Scholarship was established in August 2006 by Dr. John D McCracken, his wife Marlise, and children, John Destin and Chase Fendley.
 Dr. McCracken is a 1958 graduate of the University of Arkansas College of Medicine.
 He served as Professor of Surgery at UAMS prior to entering private practice.
 He retired several years ago to manage family investments.
 The McCracken family desires to award the scholarship to a student with an exceptional academic record.
-The inaugural award was presented to Darren Freeman of Clarksville on August 24, 2007, at the 20th annual College of Medicine Scholarship Banquet in the Grand Ballroom of the Peabody Hotel in Little Rock.
+The inaugural award was presented on August 24, 2007, at the 20th annual College of Medicine Scholarship Banquet in the Grand Ballroom of the Peabody Hotel in Little Rock.

 The dual M.D./Ph.D. program at UAMS was developed to respond to the need for medical students trained in multiple medical and scientific arenas.
 Students selected for this program must first complete the initial two pre-clinical years of medical school.
 Students then study in a specific discipline in the Graduate School for two to four years.
 After completing requirements for the Ph.D., students return to the College of Medicine to finish their junior and senior years of medical school.
 The College of Medicine confers the M.D. /Ph.D. degree at graduation.
 The M.D./Ph.D.
 Scholarship pays full tuition while in the College of Medicine and tuition plus a stipend when in Graduate School.